MCUdude/MightyCore/README.md

 ##Hardware
 I've designed a development board for this particular core.
 I've added all the functionality I missed with the original Arduino boards, and added the original AVR pinout.
 Not all supported microcontrollers have the same pin functions, and differences are highlighted.
 The boards measures 8.0*10.0 cm.<br/>
-The development board got some additional features not all Arduino compatible boards got:
+The development board got some additional unique features:
 * A voltage select jumper to run the microcontroller at 5V or 3.3V
 * All pins are located at the same side of the board, making it easy to hook it up to a breadboard
 * Possible to add both male and female header for the IO pins (and solder a row of male headers under the board for breadboarding)